Frequently Asked Questions

 All cards will be renewed at least every three years, but we may make decisions about reassessment on a different timescale.
 A good example will be if you submit evidence that very clearly states that you have a permanent impairment that will not vary for the rest of your life, then we will not reassess you.

-If you have a temporary impairment, we may decide that your award will only last one year.
+If you have a temporary impairment, we may decide that your award will last for a shorter duration.
 In this case, there is no additional charge for reassessments falling within three years.

 I ordered my card weeks ago and still don't have it?

 We typically post out all cards within a week of receiving all of the information we need from you.
 If you’ve not received your card within one week of receiving your confirmation email, you need to make sure that you get in touch with us as soon as possible (cards@hapaiaccesscard.org.nz).
-We may still be waiting for information from you, or there’s been a problem with delivery.
+We may still be waiting for information from you, or there may be a problem with delivery.